Phase transitions in the frustrated Ising ladder with stoquastic and nonstoquastic catalysts: Real-space RG analysis

 which is obtained by the gauge transformation $(\hat{X}_i ,\hat{Y}_i ,\hat{Z}_i)\mapsto (\hat{X}_i ,-\hat{Y}_i ,-\hat{Z}_i)$ for every odd $i$ (we omitted the subscript $\rmt$ in $\Gamma _\rmt$, $\Xi _{\rmt\rmt}$, and the Pauli operators for notational simplicity).

 The real-space RG analysis of the model~\eqref{eq.rsrg_hchainferrolargeu} proceeds in the standard manner~\cite{Nishimori2011}, which is detailed in Appendix~\ref{sec.rgeqslargeu}.
 We first separate the Hamiltonian into intrablock and interblock Hamiltonians after partitioning the chain every two sites, which is valid when $\Xi$ is not a negative large value (if $\Xi <0$ and $\lvert\Xi\rvert$ is large, block partitioning every odd number of sites will be needed to retain the antiferromagnetic order in the $x$ direction).
 Then, we diagonalize the intrablock Hamiltonian and project the Hilbert space onto the two-dimensional low-energy subspace in each block.
 Our real-space RG transformation is slightly different from that in Ref.~\cite{Langari2004}, in the sense that the intrablock Hamiltonian in our transformation includes the magnetic field only at the left site in each block while that in Ref.~\cite{Langari2004} includes the fields at both sites.
-An advantage of our scheme is that the critical point $\Gamma =\Gamma _\mathrm{c}$ and the critical exponent $\nu$ for $\Xi =0$ coincide with the exact results $\Gamma _\mathrm{c} =K$ and $\nu =1$, where $\nu$ is defined by the correlation length $\xi\sim\lvert\Gamma -\Gamma _\mathrm{c} \rvert ^{-\nu}$ near the critical point~\cite{Nishimori2011}.
+An advantage of our scheme is that the critical point $\Gamma =\Gamma _\mathrm{c}$ and the critical exponent $\nu$ for $\Xi =0$ coincide with the exact results $\Gamma _\mathrm{c} =K$ and $\nu =1$, where $\nu$ is defined by the correlation length $L_\mathrm{corr} \sim\lvert\Gamma -\Gamma _\mathrm{c} \rvert ^{-\nu}$ near the critical point~\cite{Nishimori2011}.

 We focus on the case where the magnitude of the $XX$ interactions is not large, or more precisely $\lvert\Xi\rvert <\sqrt{K^2 +\Gamma ^2}$.
-Since the overall energy scale is unimportant at zero temperature, we consider the ratios of the coupling constants $\gamma =\Gamma /K$ and $\xi =\Xi /K$ (not to be confused with the correlation length).
+Since the overall energy scale is unimportant at zero temperature, we consider the ratios of the coupling constants $\gamma =\Gamma /K$ and $\xi =\Xi /K$.
 As derived in Appendix~\ref{sec.rgeqslargeu}, we find the RG equations

 for $l\geq 0$, where $\gamma (l)$ and $\xi (l)$ denote the coupling constants after $l$ RG steps.